027 366 3067 office@civiliq.co.nz

 Integrated civil works planning for safer, smarter construction

-Civil IQ delivers civil works for projects across Auckland, focusing on constructability, safety and compliance.
-We plan and document retaining and stabilisation, concrete works, kerbs and streetscapes and other minor civils so construction teams can price accurately and build with confidence.
+Civil IQ delivers civil works across Auckland for developers, builders, contractors and councils.
+We plan and document retaining walls and stabilisation, concrete structures, kerbs, footpaths and minor civils so construction teams can price accurately and build with confidence.

 Talk to us about your next civil works project